CarterPape/CarterPape.github.io/the-blog/_posts/2021-03-13-jekyll-and-sass.md

 title: "LibSass is dying.
 How will Jekyll respond?"
 ---

-*Note: This post was created originally for
+*Note: This post was created originally for [Jekyll's Discourse web forum](https://talk.jekyllrb.com).
+You can find the original version at [this link](https://talk.jekyllrb.com/t/migrating-away-from-libsass/5770).
+Also see the [GitHub issue](https://github.com/jekyll/jekyll-sass-converter/issues/116) on this.*

 [The king](https://sass-lang.com/libsass) is [(almost) dead](https://sass-lang.com/blog/libsass-is-deprecated).
 Long live [the king](https://github.com/sass/dart-sass)!